What Hormones Contribute to Your Masculine Features?

 Testosterone is an important hormone.
 It can affect bone health, boost libido, grow muscle mass, stimulate red blood cell production, alter fat distribution, sharpen memory, enhance strength, and bump up energy.

-There is a marked reduction in testosterone (T) production around ages 38-42 for most men.
-Medically referred to as andropause, our culture calls it a man's mid-life crisis.
+There is a marked reduction in testosterone (T) production around ages 38–42 for most men.
+Medically referred to as andropause, our culture calls it a man's midlife crisis.

 Many men find it difficult to acknowledge there may be a problem, refusing to even talk about the symptoms.
 Unlike menopause in women, andropause in men is rarely studied.
-There are about 100 published articles on menopausal women for every 1 article published on andropause men.
+There are about 100 published articles on menopausal women for every 1 article published on andropausal men.
 This makes it difficult for men to understand what's happening to them.

 With the growing number of impulses to stay young, men going through andropause may begin to act out atypically.
-Classic signs of men going through a "mid-life crisis" are when they suddenly begin spending money on sports cars, going after younger women or men, wearing inappropriate youthful clothes, exploring bisexuality—essentially any activity chasing his youth.
+Classic signs of men going through a "mid-life crisis" are when they suddenly begin spending money on sports cars, going after younger women or men, wearing inappropriate youthful clothes, or exploring bisexuality—essentially any activity chasing his youth.

 What Causes Low Testosterone (T) in Young Men?